OpenMined/PySyft/index.md

 within the main Deep Learning frameworks like PyTorch and TensorFlow.
 Join the movement on [Slack](http://slack.openmined.org/).

+## FAQ 0.2.x ➡️ 0.3.x
+We have compiled a list of [FAQs](docs/FAQ_0.2.x.md) relating to the change from 0.2.x to 0.3.x+ [here](docs/FAQ_0.2.x.md).

-_**Important note about PySyft 0.2.x:** For those looking for the PySyft 0.2.x codebase, it's since been branched off.
-[You can find it here](https://github.com/OpenMined/PySyft/tree/syft_0.2.x), but OpenMined will not offer official support for this version range.
+_**Important note about PySyft 0.2.x:** The PySyft 0.2.x codebase is now in its own branch [here](https://github.com/OpenMined/PySyft/tree/syft_0.2.x), but OpenMined will not offer official support for this version range.
 If you're getting started with PySyft for the first time, please ignore this message and read on!_

 ## PySyft in Detail